DeniseAlicia/Code1/Documentation.md

 - What are merging conflicts and how can you deal with them?
 -

-During this 'testing out' phase, I stumbled upon this
+During this 'testing out' phase, I stumbled upon [this online book](https://git-scm.com/book/en/v2), which helped me immensely with understanding how to do stuff and why I was doing it.

 ## **Vocabulary**

 *repository*: a storage environment for programmers to store code and other useful stuff.
 It makes managing projects easier